a25patel/angular/Unit-1/notes.md

 {{name}} - expression (used to display values on a page)

 filter - formats value of an expression {{name | uppercase (filter)}}

+Directives:
+  Create new directive:
+    app.directive('appInfo', function(){return{
+      restrict: 'E',
+      scope: {
+        info: '='
+      },
+      templateUrl: 'js/directives/appInfo.html'
+      };});
+    * restrict - how the directive will be used
+    * E - used as a new HTML element
+    * scope - pass information in this directive through attribute 'info'
+    * = - tells directive to look for attribute names 'info' in element
+      ex: <app-info info='something'></app-info>
+    * data in 'info' becomes available to use in template given by templateUrl
+      * templateUrl specs HTML to use in order to display data in scope.info

 Anguar Animations: